abilandz/PH8124/Lecture_3/Lecture_3.md

 # the final pattern is: -rwx--xr--
 ```

-With the alternative syntax, we proceeds as follows:
+With the alternative syntax, we proceed as follows:

 ```bash
 touch file.log # make a new file